kushalkolar/MESmerize/source/user_guides/installation.rst

 If you have trouble installing Mesmerize via snap you might need to install `core18 <https://snapcraft.io/core18>`_ first::

 	sudo snap install core18

+.. note:: You might get the following warnings when you launch the snap, this is normal.
+Just be patient and wait a few minutes:

+    /snap/mesmerize/x1/lib/python3.6/site-packages/tifffile/tifffile.py:8211: UserWarning: No module named 'numpy.core._multiarray_umath'
+    Functionality might be degraded or be slow.

+    warnings.warn('%s%s' % (e, warn))
+    /snap/mesmerize/x1/lib/python3.6/site-packages/matplotlib/font_manager.py:281: UserWarning: Matplotlib is building the font cache using fc-list.
+This may take a moment.
+    'Matplotlib is building the font cache using fc-list. ' Bokeh could not be loaded.
+Either it is not installed or you are not running within a notebook Loading, please wait...
+    Qt: Session management error: None of the authentication protocols specified are supported

 .. _pip_install: